homebotties/homebotties/README.md

 # Homebotties

-[Homebotties](https://homebotties.com) is a simple set of tools patterns for building household robots.
-Really quite early.
+With [Homebotties](https://homebotties.com), you can build <i>homebots</i>, simple household robots.

 ## Getting started

-Prerequisites:
+0. Prerequisites

+  - Any computer (even a chromebook is fine!), and a phone (to run your bot app)
-- Node 10
+  - Raspberry Pi
+    - Configure the network, change hostname
+    - Be able SSH into it!

-Clone from Github and install dependencies:
+1. Clone repo and install dependencies

-    $ git clone git@github.com:homebotties/homebotties.git
+    $ git clone git@github.com:homebotties/homebotties.git homebot
-    $ cd homebotties
+    $ cd homebot
     $ npm install

-Start development server:
+2. Start bot server

     $ npm run dev

+    Run your bot app by opening `https://homebot:3000/` on your phone

-Start production server:
+3. Start building

-    $ npm start

-## Recorder module
-- record state
-- access recordings
-- flicker like a candle when on
-- transmit ultrasonic FYIs

-## Car module
-- Drive states
-- joystick-style drive
-- Consider how to define 'car' as a module that provides a schema fragment, any resolvers needed, and UI component that uses it.

-## Lights module
-- Fix hue hub integration
+  - TODO: Tutorials, Examples, Community, Issues, Documentation, etc

 ### HOWTO